kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 | 2                 |
 ---------------------
 ```

+**Fruther notes on shortest path**
+We force the lower bound of shortest path to be 1 to avoid ambiguity.
+There are interpretation when the lower bound is greater than 1,
+- Compute shortest path and then return path whose length is greater than lower bound.
+- Compute path with length greater than lower bound and then return shoetest path.

 ### Filter Variable Length Relationships
 We also support running predicate on recursive pattern to constaint the relationship being travered.